cobbland/todo-list/README.md

 - Projects and tasks must have titles
 - Projects and tasks can have notes
 - Projects and tasks can have due dates
-- An unset project due date equals the latest task due date
 - An unset task's due date equals the parent project's due date
-- Tasks and projects can have priorities, with the same inheritance structure as above
+- Tasks and projects can have priorities
 - Tasks and projects can be members of any number of tags, with tasks inheriting from their parent project
-- Tasks within projects are organized by tag
 - Tasks can be added to projects and tags at time of creation
 - When a task is turned into a project, it is still part of its parent project
 - Tasks created within projects are automatically part of that project (inheriting its due date and tags by default)